decretist/Dissertation/Chapter1/school-faculty-university.md

-the new evidence previewed in the introduction above suggests that while we owe the intellectual substance of at least the first recension of the *Decretum* to Gratian, we owe the words in which that substance was expressed to his students.
+the new evidence previewed in the introduction above suggests that while we owe the intellectual substance of at least the first recension of the *Decretum* to Gratian, we owe the words in which that substance was expressed to his students.[^sfu0]

 The compilation and circulation of the *Decretum* led directly to the formation of faculties of canon law across Europe.
 Faculties came into being as an institutional response to a new problem raised by standardized classes taught from standardized textbooks: what are the requisite qualifications for the teaching of canon law?
 In some respects, early faculties were similar to other medieval guilds that regulated competition between masters in places where material and political conditions favored the concentration of many masters